curl/everything-curl/libcurl/callbacks/ftpmatch.md

 libcurl supports FTP wildcard matching.
-You use this feature by setting `CURLOPT_WILDCARDMATCH` to `1L` and then use a "wildcard pattern" in the in the file name part of the URL.
+You use this feature by setting `CURLOPT_WILDCARDMATCH` to `1L` and then use a "wildcard pattern" in the in the filename part of the URL.

 ## Wildcard patterns